daniloc/GeometryLink/README.md

 - Install `Blender Plugin.zip` as an add-on in Blender
 - Edit `connect()` in ContentView.swift with the hostname of the machine running Blender
-- Build + run to Simulator or a Vision Pro device
+- Build/Run to Simulator or a Vision Pro device
-- Select a mesh.
+- Select a mesh in Blender.
 It should appear in the Vision Pro volume.
 You can grab and scale it with your hands.

 ## ⚠️☣️ The python code is bad!